 Guardians challenge the hero to reassess their situation and look at things in a new way.
 If the hero continues using the same strengths, tools, or techniques as they always have, they won’t make it past the threshold.
 They’ll need to try something different, probably something less comfortable, and exercise a new skill in order to continue towards their goal.
 By the time they make their way across the obstacle, they will have grown as a result of stretching the limits of who they can be.

-Examples of guardians in literature are the Wall guard from Stardust, the gatekeeper to the Emerald City in The Wizard of Oz, and the three-headed dog Fluffy from the Harry Potter series.
+Examples of guardians in literature are the Wall guards from Neil Gaiman’s Stardust, the gatekeeper to the Emerald City in The Wizard of Oz, and the three-headed dog Fluffy from the Harry Potter series.

 12. The Herald

 The herald is a character that foretells a great change, usually near the beginning of the story.
 After they’ve made their appearance, nothing will be the same for the hero again.
-An example of a herald can be found in the classic fairy tale Cinderella, where he shows up to announce that the king is seeking a match for his son or daughter, launching the plot into action.
+An example of a herald can be found in the classic fairy tale Cinderella, where a messenger shows up to announce that the king is seeking a match for his son, launching the plot into action.

-Although the herald’s job is to set the events of the plot in motion, they may also hang around to fill another role in the story.
+Although the herald’s job is to set the events of the plot in motion, they may also hang around to fill another role in the story later on.
 In The Hobbit, for instance, Gandalf begins as the herald by marking Bilbo’s door, and then shifts into a mentor figure once the story is on its feet.
-Other heralds in literature are Effie Trinket in The Hunger Games and the three witches in Macbeth.
+Other examples of heralds in literature are Effie Trinket in The Hunger Games and the three witches in Macbeth.